 Organizers will also get a login to manage their own data and stays and, moreover, can manage their activity online.
 The most important features are adding information on the event web page, creating the list of participants and the schedule online by using the talks already submitted by the speakers.

 The ESI issues the invitation to participants of a programme or workshop.
 Organizers must provide a list of invitees who have already agreed to take part.
-The list must contain the following information:
+The information on each participant must contain the following:

 Please note the ESI regulation that a per diem payment can only be offered to participants staying at minimum 4 nights.